-Are you considering getting your child a doll house for Christmas?
+Are you considering getting your child a doll house?
 Doll houses are great classic toys, but they can take up a lot of room and they aren't very adaptable to different types of play.

 So here's our suggestion: get a few carefully selected Grimm's pieces instead, and see where your child's imagination takes them!

-I snapped these pictures earlier today, using only three Grimm's pieces: the large 12-piece rainbow (we have it in regular and pastel), the rainbow semi circles (we also carry natural), and the natural building boards (the rainbow building boards are super versatile as well).
-Another Grimm's piece that would be a great addition to a modular doll house would be the large boxes.
+I snapped these pictures earlier today, using only three Grimm's pieces: the large 12-piece rainbow (we have it in regular, pastel, monochrome, and natural), the rainbow semi circles (we also carry natural and pastel), and the natural building boards (the rainbow and pastel building boards are super versatile as well).
+Another Grimm's piece that would be a great addition to a modular doll house would be the large rainbow boxes (and yes, we have them in pastel too!).
 We don't have those at our home, but I'm sure they would be an easy addition to this set up and would be so great as "rooms."

 With just these three pieces, we made a house, a parking garage, a tent, a corral, and a few boats and slides.
 So fun!!

 If you're considering buying a few pieces of Grimm's, just jump right in!
 They play really well with LEGO, Duplo, Playmobil, Calico Critters, Schleich, and a lot of other toys that you probably already own.